alcy/perf-cal-2020/pcal20.md

 The most important thing to note about this plot of throughput is that it is **not** a time series&mdash;that every performance monitoring tool spits out.

-As general matter, time are rather useless for doing deeper performance analysis.
+As a general matter, time series plots are rather useless for doing deeper performance analysis.
-Just because a monitoring tool produces time-series plots, doesn't make them particularly useful.
+Just because a monitoring tool produces time-series interface, doesn't automatically make them particularly useful.
-It's just an obvious and straightforward thing for them to do.
+It's just an obvious and straightforward thing for them to do: render the metrics in time.

-Instead, Figure 1 shows the steady-state view of the throughput, X(N), as a nonlinear function of the mobile user request load, N. In other words, N is the independent variable and X(N) is the dependent variable.
+Instead, Figure 1 shows the steady-state view of the throughput, denoted X(N), as a nonlinear function of the load, N. due to mobile user requests.
+In other words, N is the *independent* variable and X(N) is the *dependent* variable.
 All steady-state throughput profiles are *concave* functions.
-Since each user-request is assigned to a Tomcat thread, we can label N as "users" or "requests" or "threads".
+Since each user-request is assigned to a Tomcat thread, we can optionally label N as "users" or "requests" or "threads".
 They're all logically equivalent.

 ![Figure 1](fig1.png)
 <figcaption><b>Figure 1: Throughput profile of Tomcat application on AWS</b><p></figcaption>

 Figure 1 is quite busy.
+Let's step through it.
 The dots are the measured throughput, X, at the corresponding number of measured threads, N.
+In other words, each dot is an X-N pair.
-Each dot corresponds to a particular timestamp when the data was sampled but, that information has becomes *implicit* rather than explicit in Figure 1.
+A dot also corresponds to a particular timestamp when the data was sampled but, that information has becomes *implicit* rather than explicit in Figure 1.
+I can find the time when any dot was sampled, if I should need to.

 The data points range approximately between N = 100 user-threads and N = 500 threads.
 On reflection, it should be clear that the lower values of N correspond to the quiescent period during the 24 hour window and conversely,